-Our license agreements with Ikaria and CTTQ contain, and any contract that we enter into with licensees in the future will likely contain, certain indemnity provisions that obligate us to indemnify the licensee against any losses arising from infringement of third party intellectual property rights.
+Our license agreement with Ikaria contains, and any contract that we enter into with licensees in the future will likely contain, indemnity provisions that obligate us to indemnify the licensee against any losses arising from infringement of third party intellectual property rights.
 In addition, our in-license agreements contain provisions that obligate us to indemnify the licensors against any damages arising from the development, manufacture and use of products developed on the basis of the in-licensed intellectual property.